ryanmanchester/ryanmanchester/README.md

 ### Hi, I'm Ryan 👋
-I have a background in music, both composition and theory where I have learned how to connect creativity with abstract thinking.
+I have a background in both music composition and theory where I have learned how to connect creativity with abstract thinking.
 Now, as a full stack developer,  I am excited to combine all of these skills to write elegant, meaningful code.

 - 😵  I am excited about Ruby on Rails, Javascript, React, and Redux.
 - 🔭  Working on an e-commerce web app featuring a Rails API backend and React/Redux frontend.